PORTRAITS OF AUTISM

 It is a misconceived belief that by the time a child with Autism reaches the age of 21 they will smoothly make the transition into adulthood without special guidance and continued support.
 For many families the option to send their autistic child to a group home or some other type of institution (if even available) is heartbreaking and not an option they are willing to consider.
 For others, the often difficult choice to find a residential school or group home is necessary for the well being and safety of the child and family as a whole.
 As parents age often the role of guardianship for the adult with ASD is passed on to a sibling or other family member.

-2018 BP PORTRAIT AWARD, Finalist "Buhdda at Ten With Service Dog Mouse", National Portrait Gallery, London, England
+2018 BP PORTRAIT AWARD, Out of 1,667 submissions "Buhdda at Ten With Service Dog Mouse" was a finalist in a short list of 70, National Portrait Gallery, London, England

 Review by Curator Shane Guffogg, Portraits An Exhibition November, 2017